 This unit requires the student to research a topic appropriate to the field of management.
 The topic chosen by the student must receive approval from a supervisor.
 A dissertation written by the student should be delivered to the School at the conclusion of the study.
 The study, and the resulting dissertation, may take the form of an academic research or of a managerial problem-solving exercise.
 In either case, it requires the student to apply critical analysis and to set the issues within the context of appropriate management literature.45 credits

 - Business and Economy of Japan

 In recent years the Japanese economy and Japanese business have changed quite dramatically.
 High speed growth has long gone and low growth and globalization are vital issues that Japanese business management is obliged to confront.
-In this module we will address the processes of Japan's economic and business development from the beginnings of modern economic growth in the Tokugawa period throught the high-growth era and the the 'Bubble Economy', to the 'Lost Decade' of the 1990s and developments in the 2000s.
-In addition, we will describe and analyse the role of the state in the post-war and contemporary periods, such as Japan's industrial organisation, human resource management and corporate governance practices.30 credits
+In this module we will address the processes of Japan's economic and business development from the beginnings of modern economic growth in the late 19th century to the 'Lost Decade' of the 1990s and developments in the 2000s.
+We will describe and analyse the role of the state in the post-war and contemporary periods and study Japan's industrial organisation, production systems, human resource management and corporate governance practices.15 credits

 - Work and Organisation in East Asia

 The dynamics of change in East Asia are increasingly important for understanding the development of global society.
 This module will describe and analyse 'work and organization' in East Asia and consider whether its cultures and practices are shaped by national models.
 Adopting multi-disciplinary perspectives, we will examine the historical and cultural embeddedness of Japanese models and their contemporary socio-economic construction.
 We will consider structures such as the family and education system that prepare people for workforce entry and look a contrasting working contexts from the participants' perspectives.
 We will then compare Japanese work contexts with China, Taiwan and South Korea.15 credits